-598 Data and code availability
+607 Data and code availability

-All processed data that we generated and used in this study, as well as the scripts that we used to analyze the data and to generate the figures, are available on zenodo DOI: https://doi.org/10.5281/zenodo.7789408.
+All processed data that we generated and used in this study, as well as the scripts that we used to analyze the data and to generate the figures, are available on zenodo DOI: https://doi.org/10.5281/zenodo.8173126.

-In particular, the sources of transcriptomic data, genome assemblies and annotations are reported in the Zenodo archive in data/Data1-supp.tab.
-The archive includes several directories, including figure, which contains the necessary materials to produce the figures of the manuscript.
-Rmarkdown scripts located in the table_supp directory were used to generate supplementary tables, which are also saved in the same directory.
-The processed data used to generate figures and conduct analyses are stored in the data directory in tab-separated text format.
+In particular, the sources of transcriptomic data, genome assemblies and annotations are reported in the contains the necessary materials to produce the figures of the manuscript.
+Rmarkdown scripts located in the table\supp directory were used to generate supplementary tables, which are also saved in the same